provenance-io/docs/ecosystem/financial-services-blockchain/distribution.md

 ## Fees

-Fees are the total amount of Hash collected for consumed gas during the processing and minting of a block on Provenance. **Community** and **Block Proposer** fees are set by governance proposals allowing Hash holders to vote to adjust these fee percentages as necessary.
+Fees are the total amount of Hash collected for consumed gas during the processing and minting of a block on Provenance Blockchain. **Community** and **Block Proposer** fees are set by governance proposals allowing Hash holders to vote to adjust these fee percentages as necessary.
 Delegators can choose validators that have a lower commission to optimize the amount of fees collected from the network.

 ## Distribution